admiralakber/cmake-easymode/README.md

 #### Author: Aqeel Akber <email@aqeel.cc>

 This CMake Module provides a series of macros will make all your CMakeLists.txt files look almost identical and contain very little -- if you follow the EasyMode Project structure, the idea being the structure is best practice.
 At this stage, the focus is on development for GNU/Linux operating systems.

 This is constantly evolving, your suggestions are absolutely most welcome.
+Help make the best practice be the easiest practice.

 An EasyMode C++ Project is highly modular, contains documentation, unit tests, is git aware, include vendored/external libraries, and can provide extensions to Python or CERN ROOT.
 It can be installed, packaged, and easily integrated into other CMake projects.

-For an example project see [cmake-easymode-example github repository](https://github.com/admiralakber/cmake-easymode-example).
+For a minimal example project see [cmake-easymode-example github repository](https://github.com/admiralakber/cmake-easymode-example).

 FEATURE TOGGLES